conda-incubator/conda-pypi/docs/why/conda-vs-pypi.md

 ## Package metadata differences

-PyPI and conda expose their packaging metadata in radically different ways, which results in their solvers working differently too:
+PyPI and conda expose their packaging metadata in different ways, which results in their solvers working differently too:

 In the conda ecosystem, packages are published to a *channel*.
 The metadata in each package is extracted and aggregated into a per-platform JSON file (`repodata.json`) upon package publication. `repodata.json` contains all the packaging metadata needed for the solver to operate, and it's typically fetched and updated every time the user tries to install something.